So what are Complementary Therapies?

 Why use Complementary Therapies for Breast Cancer?

 The medical treatments could involve constant bloods tests and scans, and possibly surgery, chemotherapy and/or radiotherapy.
-With breast cancer, depending on the diagnosis, this may include hormone therapy or more targeted treatment such as Herceptin.
+With breast cancer, depending on the diagnosis, this may additionally include hormone therapy like tamoxifen or more targeted treatment such as Herceptin.
+Each of these brings it's own emotional and physical issues.

 Where Complementary Therapies comes in is to support and work alongside the medical treatments to help relax the person's mind and body.
 Many people report that they can deal with the side effects of their medical treatments much better and feel mentally stronger and have a general feeling of well-being.